 With that being the case, the attention span that you may get from a prospect in an email should be assumed to be very low.
 This makes it critical to keep your sales emails short and to the point.
 If it is too long, the prospect may see it and delete it without reading any of the message.

 Content is Key

-As with anything sales or marketing related, the actual content of your sales email and how to write a sales email is very important.
+As with anything sales or marketing related, the actual content of your sales email is very important.
 There are two traps that we can fall into when writing sales emails.